abc1199281/SW_InterviewPrep/Readme.md

 Similarily, there are many other knowledge areas that a researcher/engineer should be familiar with.
 For each knowledge area, I order the topic aligned with the most clasic bible I could find.

-I hope that, this self-education notes will help me fastly recap important knowledge while prepraing any further interview.
+I hope that, this self-education notes will help me effectively recap important knowledge while prepraing any further interview or dealing with related problem in work.

 ## Knowledge domains
 1. Data Structure